FrederikLeed/MS-Infrastructure/ADDS Scripts/Security Baselines/MSFT Baseline/README.md

 #### Create-Overrides.ps1
 Create Override GPO foreach of the imported GPOs.
-Remove
+Add/remove some settings that I ussaly do

 #### Update-MSFT-AuditPolicy.ps1